Read This First

 Prompt 3: Moral hazards appear to be correlated with perverse incentives.
 Discuss this correlation.

-The section turns on Moral Hazards and Perverse Incentives: A Correlation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Moral Hazards and Perverse Incentives: A Correlation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Perverse incentives, Moral Hazards and Perverse Incentives: A Correlation, and Examples of Moral Hazard.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Perverse incentives, Moral Hazards and Perverse Incentives: A Correlation, and Examples of Moral Hazard in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Perverse incentives are rewards or penalties that lead to unintended and undesirable outcomes, counter to the intentions behind their implementation.
 These incentives motivate individuals or entities to act in ways that are detrimental to themselves, others, or the broader system they are part of.